devWeslei/devWeslei/README.md

 My name is Weslei Tiago and I'm from Brazil! 🇧🇷

-💻 - Currently studying software engineering.
+💻 - Currently studying Software Engineering.

 💻- I'm studying English and programming courses by myself!